 Although you always hear of the successes, rabbits, ferrets, rats, guinea pigs and mice are at risk from predatory behaviour and are best kept apart from dogs.

 ☑️ Organise Puppy Insurance

 You don’t have to insure your puppy, but it’s a good idea.
-To sign up, the company will require a vet check for full cover.
-You can get a free month of dog insurance at the time of your free checkup or from many breeders with no obligation to continue.
+To sign up, the company will require a vet check first for full cover ( your free checkup will do this).
+You often get a month of (limited) dog insurance from many breeders but there’s no obligation to continue.

 ☑️ Premium Puppy Food